What Is Special Education?

 Occupational Therapy (OT)

-Occupational therapy is a type of therapy that uses everyday activities — or occupations — to treat a person’s ability to perform ordinary tasks.
+Occupational therapy is a type of therapy that uses everyday activities — or occupations — to assist a person’s ability to perform ordinary tasks.
 OT in a school setting equips students with skills to interact with their school’s curriculum.

 Some occupational therapists work with teachers and parents to create a therapy plan.
 Materials such as paper, clay, scissors, chalk, blocks, and puzzles are often used to improve a child’s fine motor skills.